NoortjeVM/Databases-Project/README.md

   - Total becomes 23 pizzas
   - Customer receives 1 free pizza (and the counting towards the next 10 starts again at pizza 21)
-  - The cheapest pizza in the current order is discounted
+  - The cheapest pizza in the current order is discounted -if the customer orders 20 pizza's, they get 2 free pizza's.
+  - it can be combined bith the birthday discount, so if it is the customers birthday and their 10th pizza, they get 2 free pizza's, if they have at least 2 pizza's in their order items

 #### 3. Discount Codes
 - **Types**: Percentage-based discounts (e.g., WELCOME10, STUDENT15, VIP20)
 - **Limitation**: One-time use per customer per code
-- **Validation**: System checks if customer has already used the specific code
+- **Validation**: System checks if customer has already placed an order with the specific code
-- **Application**: Applied to the subtotal after free pizza/drink discounts
+- **Application**: Applied to the subtotal after free pizza/drink discounts are deducted.

 ### Order Constraints